awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

-# Creating Associations that Run Ansible Playbooks<a name="systems-manager-state-manager-ansible"></a>
+# Creating associations that run Ansible playbooks<a name="systems-manager-state-manager-ansible"></a>

 You can create State Manager associations that run Ansible playbooks by using the `AWS-ApplyAnsiblePlaybooks` document\.
 This document offers the following benefits for running playbooks:
 + Support for running complex playbooks\.